-- 3. During the 3rd and 4th quarters in 2019, the Operational Evaluation Level (OEL) for Trihalomethane (TTHM) was exceeded.
+2. During the 1st, 2nd and 3rd quarters in 2022, the Operational Evaluation Level (OEL) for Trihalomethane (TTHM) was exceeded.
 If the OEL is exceeded, a system must conduct an operational evaluation and submit a written report of the evaluation to the state.
-We failed to provide a copy of the OEL report to the state as required for the 3rd and 4th quarters of 2019. - 4.
-We failed to include the required language for the lead informational statement in the 2019 Annual Water Quality Report.
+We failed to provide a copy of the OEL report to the state in a timely fashion.
+The required OEL reports were provided in January 2023.
+The required public notification was sent in March 2023.